zydeico/wire/README.md

 - [cryptobox-c](https://github.com/wireapp/cryptobox-c): C-FFI to cryptobox
 - [hkdf](https://github.com/wireapp/hkdf): HKDF implementation (RFC 5869) in Rust, then cross compiled to iOS and Android

+## Server

+The Wire server components can be found in the [wire-server](https://github.com/wireapp/wire-server) repository.

 ## Common definitions

 Protocol buffer definitions are used by all clients to communicate with each other and with the backend.